“The Ultimate Guide to What Giraffes Eat”

 Have you ever stopped to ponder the dining habits of giraffes, the planet’s tallest land animal?
-With a neck that seemingly extends into the treetops, you have to admit, their eating habits must be quite extraordinary.
-With respect to the giraffe and okapi—the only two species making up the rather exclusive Giraffidae family—they both lead fascinating lives, but it’s the giraffe that captivates us today.
+With a neck that seemingly extends into the treetops, you must admit their eating habits must be extraordinary.
+Concerning the giraffe and okapi—the only two species making up the rather exclusive Giraffidae family—they both lead fascinating lives, but the giraffe captivates us today.

 Getting to Know the Tall, Slender Grazers